-What is up with Rocky's fighting style?
-This troper has only seen the first film, but he spends most of his fight against Apollo just getting punched in the face.
+- What is up with Rocky's fighting style?
+He spends most of his fight against Apollo just getting punched in the face.
 A good chunk of the time, it doesn't look like he's even trying to avoid or block it.

 - Dramatic tension.
 It's the same reason Hulk Hogan always gets beat up before he makes the big comeback, and the evil sports team is always up on the scoreboard in the early part of the game.

 - Because heavily based on Chuck Wepner, who pretty much did use that tactic on Muhammad Ali.

 - Not even that, there are guys who have found infinitely more success than Wepner ever did fighting like that and blocking punches with their faces.

 - As Drago himself says, Rocky is Made of Iron.
 He has such a strong chin, that he's able to keep his hands in a power punching position rather than up for defense and jabs.

 - He pretty much has the same style of famous Mexican boxer Julio Cesar Chavez who would go on to take horrible punishment only to land a hit or two of his own (which were beyond devastating), and he was EXTREMELY successful.
 Just watch his fight against Meldrick Taylor and you'll see the end results of trying to face someone head-on with that style.